Are you looking for the best call to action examples that will inspire your customers to take action?

 “Bring out the big guns.”

-This really goes a long way in building anticipation.
+This goes a long way in building anticipation.

-Grammarly does an awesome job with its calls to action.
-First, they just have a killer service, so they never need to try too hard to attract customers.
+Grammarly does an excellent job with its calls to action.
+First, they have a killer service, so they never need to try too hard to attract customers.
 But they do well at getting writers excited to write.

-Here, Grammarly encourages its users to “Tap into their creativity,” which is totally speaking their audience’s language.
+Here, Grammarly encourages its users to “Tap into their creativity,” which is speaking their audience’s language.

-Going back to blogs, we have another example from the popular digital marketer, Brian Dean.
+Returning to blogs, we have another call to action example from the famous digital marketer Brian Dean.
 On his site, Backlinko, he uses a subtle call to action to encourage users to engage with his post.

 Here, he isn’t redirecting his readers anywhere else and wants them to focus on leaving a comment.

 20. Amy Porterfield

-As she finishes up one blog post, she adds a well-written call to action, “Click here to change your life with B-School!”
+As she finishes one blog post, she adds a well-written call to action, “Click here to change your life with B-School!”
 If powerful language like that doesn’t build curiosity and anticipation, we don’t know what will.

 We’ve covered a whole lot of ground today.
-But before wrapping up, we thought it was important to remind you that a perfect call to action is only part of the equation.
+Before wrapping up, we wanted to remind you that a perfect call to action is only part of the equation.
 In other words, no call to action will ever work if it’s the only thing people see.